1.1 The York University Libraries exist to meet the information needs of faculty, students and staff at this university.

 3.1.3 Loan Limit: Faculty, Graduate, Undergraduate students and staff loan limit is 500 items.
 The loan limit for other borrowers is 15 items.

 3.1.4 Renewal: Borrowers may renew circulating materials (excluding reserves) online using the My Library Account option.
 It is the responsibility of the user to confirm whether the renewal worked.
-Renewals may not work due to renewal limits, holds, fines, etc. One can use the Check My Library account status to verify the new due dates.
+Renewals may not work due to renewal limits, holds, fines, etc.

 3.2.
 Recalls: Regular loan items are subject to recall at any time.
 If an item is recalled, its due date is 7 days from the date of recall.
 The library will notify you by email of any changes affecting your loans.

 3.2.1.
 Non-circulating Materials, Journals, both current and retrospective (unbound and bound) do not circulate.
 In addition, each of the York University Libraries contain other material which does not circulate.
 Examples are: reference books, rare books, archival material and print law reports, statutes, and digests.
 The Sound and Moving Image Library, Map Library, Scott Library Microtext Collection have restricted lending policies.
 The Osgoode Library Microtext collection does not circulate.
 These policy statements may be found in the regulations associated with the Lending Code.
-Some non-circulating materials may be circulated for a limited loan period upon application to and, at the discretion of, the head of that library.
+Some non-circulating materials may be circulated for a limited loan period upon application to and, at the discretion of, the manager of the branch.